Headquarters address: Ageas House Hampshire Corporate Park, Templars Way, Eastleigh SO53 3YA, UK

 Award-winning international insurer, Ageas, was founded almost 200 years ago and is now one of Europe’s top 20 insurance companies.
 Ageas is the chosen insurer of millions of people throughout the world and provides assistance to motorists, households and businesses across the UK every day.
-According to the ABI General Insurance Company Rankings 2018, Ageas is the sixth-largest private car insurer and sixth-largest home insurer in the UK.
+In 2021, Ageas is the ninth-largest car insurer and sixth-largest home insurer in the UK.

 Ageas emphasises the experience of its customer base and, when making a claim, clients can speak to a human 24 hours a day, 365 days a year.
-The company has been widely recognised for its cover and its customer service and has won a Gold Standard Insurance Award every year for the last nine years.
+The company has been widely recognised for its cover and its customer service and has won several Gold Standard Insurance Awards.

 The history of Ageas